Operating artifacts that make grant risk visible earlier

-These artifacts show the kind of operating components the diagnostic is designed to clarify, pressure-test, and sequence.
+These proof materials show how Grant Performance Office structures obligations, deadlines, review ownership, reporting assembly, and leadership visibility.
 Some are reusable methods, some are illustrative demonstrations, and none should be read as a claim of automated delivery without human review.

 One proof layer for operators, funders, and reviewers

-The first demonstration does not try to simulate an entire enterprise platform.
+The first demonstration does not try to simulate an entire organization platform.
 It proves one operational journey clearly: make risk visible earlier, assemble reporting faster, and keep human review in control.

 The prototype and worked example on this page are illustrative proof surfaces.
 They demonstrate the operating logic behind the diagnostic rather than claim a fully live software product or an automated client delivery engine.